Tea + Teaware

 Kirishima, Japan

 Genmaicha is a popular choice for nearly every situation and is our recommendation for those who are new to the world of Japanese green teas.
-The addition of roasted rice (genmai) introduces a savory element and baked grain aroma that balances the subtle bitterness of sencha.
+The addition of toasted rice (genmai) introduces a savory element and baked grain aroma that balances the subtle bitterness of sencha.
 Genmaicha is one of our favorite teas to drink cold.

 What to expect from Genmaicha: A well-rounded and balanced cup with aromas of puffed rice and notes of hazelnut and cereal.

-About Morihata Teas
+About Morihata Organic Tea

 Deep in the wooded hills of Kirishima, a region known for producing some of the world’s finest teas, stand lush fields tended by master growers for the last five generations.
 These innovators in organic cultivation produce shining examples of some of Japan’s most sought-after tea varieties, each expertly picked, steamed, rolled, and dried to maximize flavor and preserve nutritional content.
-The Morihata Tea Collection is proud to bring these masters’ reverence for tradition and forward-thinking production to the cups of discerning tea drinkers everywhere.
+The Morihata Organic Tea Collection is proud to bring these masters’ reverence for tradition and organic cultivars to the cups of discerning tea drinkers everywhere.

 Care: Store in a cool, dark place in an airtight container.
 For optimal flavor, consume within six months of opening.